fossfreedom/coverart-browser/README.md

 for fedora and similar:

-    yum install git gettext python-mako python-lxml
+    yum install git gettext python-mako python-lxml python-cairo

-what is the fedora equivalent of gstreamer0.10-plugins-ugly/gstreamer0.10-plugins-good/gstreamer0.10-plugins-bad/rhythmbox-plugins ?
+NOTE: it is assumed that you have separately installed the patent encumbered codecs found in the good/bad & ugly packages

 for opensuse

     sudo zypper in git gettext-runtime python-mako python-lxml typelib-1_0-WebKit-3_0